Biomass sensors for biopharmaceutical manufacturing

 Furthermore, capacitance based probes were used in a strategy to reverse apoptosis in culture due to earlier sensitivity to cell death.
 This was not possible with the offline trypan blue measurement.

-Sign up for information on webinars and new developments
+Sign up for information on future webinars

 Dr Aditya Bhat